Why Choose 2B

 We don’t recommend 2B is used on babies under six months old.

-If you do use 2B on a very young child then cover what skin you can, and then apply aiming for minimal body coverage focusing on the legs, arms and neck only.
+If you do use a repellent on a very young child then cover what skin you can, and then apply repellent aiming for minimal body coverage focusing on the legs, arms and neck only.
 Finally wash off any skin product when not needed.
-If you have any particular concerns about your child’s skin or possible allergies please do consult a pharmacist or a doctor that can take into account any particular medical history.
+If you have any particular concerns about your child’s skin or possible allergies please do consult a pharmacist or a doctor that can take into account your child’d particular medical history.

 During pregnancy and breastfeeding women can have unusual responses to all sorts of smells, body products and foods.
-We recommend the same advice as for very young children so that you can decide what product is best for you and how best to use it.
+We recommend the same advice as for young children so that you can decide what product is suitable for you and how best to use it.

 Most people with allergies are excellent at self-management and know what works for them and what doesn’t.
 If you haven’t used any of the ingredients before then patch testing is an easy way to ensure that 2B is right for you.

-Adding repellent to bedding is not recommended as it is not particularly effective, but the use of non-chemical bed netting is recommended.
+Adding repellent to bedding or clothes is not recommended as it is not particularly effective.
+Using non-chemical bed netting is recommended instead.

 Other information about 2B